Trump was in Charlotte a week before saying he has COVID-19

 Ivanka Trump visits North Carolina

-Trump's daughter, Ivanka, who joined her father at Tuesday's debate in Cleveland, traveled the next day to Gaston County, North Carolina, where she dined at Webb Custom Kitchen in Gastonia and toured Holy Angels, which provides services and job opportunities for people with disabilities.
+Trump's daughter, Ivanka, who joined her father at Tuesday's debate in Cleveland, traveled the next day to Gaston County, N.C., where she dined at Webb Custom Kitchen in Gastonia and toured Holy Angels, which provides services and job opportunities for people with disabilities.

-She also participated in a business round-table discussion with Mercedes Schlapp, former Trump White House director of strategic communications, at the Barn at Sandcastle Farm events venue in Dallas, North Carolina.
+She also participated in a business round-table discussion with Mercedes Schlapp, former Trump White House director of strategic communications, at the Barn at Sandcastle Farm events venue in Dallas, N.C.

 She was seen not wearing a mask during the presidential debate.